uidaholib/digital-collections-docs/content/metadata/02-metadata.md

 - `City, State` format, but can sometimes extend to `City, County, State, Country` depending on the collection (check with a supervisor to be sure).
 - Separate multiple location entries for a single record with a semicolon (;).
 - Example values: `Boise, Idaho`; `Potlatch, Latah County, Idaho`; `Jakarta, Indonesia`

+### idaho_county

+- The Idaho county the content is associated with.
+- This field is used to highlight impacts across the state.

 ### latitude